-If your physician tells you that you need surgery, you may choose to have a presurgical consultation with another physician.
-The consulting physician must be a MD, DO, podiatric physician or an oral surgeon.

-The consultation will be paid if the surgery you plan to have is covered under this certificate and will be done in a covered location (see above).

-- You are limited to three presurgical consultations for each surgical diagnosis.
+- If your physician tells you that you need surgery, you may choose to have a presurgical consultation with another physician.
+The consulting physician must be an MD, DO, podiatric physician or an oral surgeon.
+The physician must also be an in-network provider. - The consultation will be paid for if the surgery you plan to have is covered under this certificate and will be done in a covered location (see above). - You are limited to three presurgical consultations for each surgical diagnosis.
 The three consultations consist of a: - Second opinion a consultation to confirm the need for surgery - Third opinion allowed if the second opinion differs from the initial proposal for surgery - Nonsurgical opinion given to determine your medical tolerance for the proposed surgery